Protection of the Arctic Marine Environment: Arctic Maritime Strategic Plans

 PAME's objectives, and strategies to further their realisation, are periodically delineated in the group's Arctic Maritime Strategic Plans.
 As of May 2020, the group has published two such documents; one for the years between 2000 and 2015, and the other for those between 2015 and 2025.
-A brief overview of their content is provided below.

-Arctic Maritime Strategic Plan 2005 - 2015
+Arctic Maritime Strategic Plan 2005–2015

 The first of the Working Group's Arctic Maritime Strategic Plans was approved by the Arctic Council in November 2004.
 The plan centred around: